bbc/morty-docs/README.md

 ```

 where value for raw is either generated HTML **or** input that was passed
-through because it is not markdown or asciidoc e.g. images
+through because it is not markdown e.g. images **or** is an ancillary file used so support search.

+## Search

+As well as transforming the input files into static HTML, Morty also creates a search index and a search results page.
+Markdown files are indexed for search and the search index is serialised to JSON and included in the output from `transform()` along with the static HTML and JS for the search results page.

+The search box in the header of each documentation page can then be used to return all of the pages that match the search term.

 ## Things to Consider

 ### Index file generation

 Morty will automatically generate an `index.html` file for any directory that
-contains markdown or asciidoc files (or has descendants that contain these
+contains markdown files (or has descendants that contain these
 files).
 This file contains links to any documentation files or subdirectories
 the directory contains.
 The generation will be skipped for any directory that
-already contains an `index.md`, `index.asciidoc`, `index.adoc` or `index.asc` file.
+already contains an `index.md` file.

 ### File & Directory Ordering